Kyaw Htwe: Political career

-Kyaw Htwe joined National League of Democracy (NLD) in March 2012 and was delegated as Ayeyarwaddy Region Campaign focal for 2012 Myanmar by-elections, and coordinator for the party's education network.
+Kyaw Htwe joined National League of Democracy (NLD) in March 2012 and was delegated as Ayeyarwady Region Campaign focal for 2012 Myanmar by-elections, and coordinator for the party's education network.

 As of 2020, Kyaw Htwe is still active in NLD as the President of Tharkayta Township NLD, Central Committee Member, and Vice President of Central Labour Affairs Committee.
 He was also active in peace process as part of political parties cluster for Union Peace Dialogue Joint Committee (UPDJC).

 Over this period, Kyaw Htwe was also a member of Yangon Region (Southern District) Inquiry Committee for Resolving Land Grabbing and Other Lands Issues and worked to reclaim land, and/or to get proper compensation, in accordance with regulations for those whom fall prey to land-grabbing.
 In 2020 Myanmar General Elections, NLD party entrusted Kyaw Htwe to be part of Central Campaign Committee.

 In 2015 Myanmar General Election, he won the contention for Member of Parliament (MP) at Amyotha Hluttaw, by representing NLD at Constituency No. 8, Yangon Region (covering townships of Dala, Seikkyi Kanaungto, Twantay, Kawhmu, Kungyangon and Cocokyun).
 As a member of parliament, he got elected as President of Amyotha Hluttaw Committee on Immigration and Myanmar Internal and Migrant Workers, and focused on related affairs between 2015 – 2020.
 In a related note, he proposed two draft law amendments as well as new draft law on domestic helpers.
 In this tenure, he is also President of Myanmar – Japan Parliamentary Friendship Association.

 As the President of Parliamentary Committee focusing on labour affairs, Kyaw Htwe mediated many labour issues, including labour disputes and strikes.

 Additionally, as an MP, Kyaw Htwe strived for the development of his constituency, specifically in terms of improving road-access, electrification, water, sanitation and hygiene, waterways conservation, establishment of research centers for agriculture and livestock industries, etc. by coordinating with relevant stakeholders.
 He also raised key issues in the parliament by asking 9 questions of high importance (starred questions), 5 questions of normal importance (non-starred questioned) and 2 suggestions towards the Union Government.
 Starting from 2016, he has been also working for Public Accounts Committee, as the Deputy Chairperson of Group (4).
 He is also a member of joint committee to draft amendments to the 2008 Constitution of Myanmar.